icyrizard/ffmpeg-stabilizer/README.md

 ./stablize.sh list.csv
 ~~~

+## Notes
+On ubuntu you probably need to change `ffmpeg` to `libav`, and it should work then.
+This is however not tested yet.

 ## Disclaimer
 This tool has been 'hacked' together, but is nonetheless very useful.
 Don't complain about readability, it's Bash.. get over it ;)

 Example output to check if you're doing it a bit right.
 ~~~